kanaria69/Mainecoco/README.md

-## Two peanuts were walking down the street.
-One was a salted.
+## Every machine in the coin factory broke down all of a sudden without explanation.
+It just doesn’t make any cents.